pedugnat/dynnode2vec/README.md

   - `graphs`: list of nx.Graph (ordered by time)

 ## TO DO
-- [] get rid of Stellar Graph dependency
+- [x] remove pandas use in embeddings formatting
-- [] code examples of synthetic and real-life uses
+- [ ] code examples of synthetic and real-life uses
-- [] remove pandas use in embeddings
+- [ ] get rid of Stellar Graph dependency

 ## Releases